 IES Policy Regarding Public Access to Research

-Beginning in FY 2012, the Institute of Education Sciences (IES) requires its grantees to submit their peer-reviewed research publications to the ERIC.
+Publications: Beginning in FY 2012, the Institute of Education Sciences (IES) required its grantees to submit their peer-reviewed scholarly publications to the ERIC.
 Contractors that do not have their results published by IES must also submit any peer-reviewed scholarly publications to ERIC.
 Investigators are to submit the electronic version of their final manuscripts upon acceptance for publication in a peer-reviewed journal.
 The author's final manuscript is defined as the final version accepted for journal publication, and includes all modifications from the peer review process.
 Posting for public accessibility through ERIC is strongly encouraged as soon as possible but must be within 12 months of the publisher's official date of final publication.
 Researchers receiving grants or contracts prior to FY 2012 are encouraged, but not required, to submit publications from IES funded grants and contracts to ERIC.